UB Diving. Voted #1 dive shop by a bunch of divers.

-Keep Diving with PADI or TDI
+Keep Diving with PADI

 In the PADI Advanced Open Water Diver course, there’s a long list of scuba specialty dives to try.
 Fish identification, boat diving, altitude diving, drift diving, sidemount diving, search and recovery, wreck diving, plus about 12 more.
 You do five different dives all under the expert guidance of your PADI Instructor.
 No formal classroom session, just a lot of diving.
 You can start learning online with PADI eLearning® and even get credit for your dives toward the related PADI Specialty Diver course.
 Short on time?
 Try the PADI Adventure Diver course, a subset of the PADI Advanced Open Water Diver course.